This feature is supported with Enterprise X and Enterprise+ licenses.

 The following Admin roles can manage projects and assign roles to project members and allocate resources:

 Platform Admins are users that are set with the 'Administer the Platform' role and are referred to as Platform Admins in the scope of projects.

 Project Admins are assigned by the Platform Admins to perform project-related admin tasks.
 To gain more flexibility, Project Admins can assign roles to different environments within a project.
-Each project comes with these predefined environments: DEV (Development) and PROD (Production).
-Resources in the JFrog Platform that are associated with Environment and Role Actions define the different access rights to the resources within each of the environments.
+Each project can have one or more project-level environments configured for it, and in addition can make use of all defined global environments.
+Resources in the JFrog Platform are associated with environments and Role Actions define the different access rights to the resources within each of the environments.